TacoWolf/WolfBot/README.md

     npm install

-Make a `config.json` from the [config.example.json](config.example.json) and then just run the bot with
+Make a `config.json` from the [config.example.json](config.example.json) and make an `admins.json` from the [admins.example.json](admins.example.json) with your UserID and the UserIDs of the admins you want to set.

+After that, just run the bot with

     node bot.js